BCLT is a research centre in the School of Literature, Drama and Creative Writing at the University of East Anglia in Norwich.

 The group meets a few times per term to discuss a scholarly article that has been announced in advance.
 Each article is given a very brief introduction of no more than 5 minutes by the person who has chosen it, but the point is to share thoughts.
-The group is currently meeting virtually via Microsoft Teams.
-The group is open to UEA staff and students and is also now open to the public.
-If you would like to join the group please email Jen Calleja.
+The group meets virtually via Microsoft Teams.
+The group is open to UEA staff and students and the public.
+If you would like to join the group please email Jon Herring.

 As an academic research centre with a mission to support the literary translation profession, BCLT is in a unique position.

 Working in close partnership with the National Centre for Writing and other key impact partners, we take pride in capitalising on our academic research to benefit the wider community.